 David Zetoony is a partner at Bryan Cave LLP and the leader of the firm's international data privacy and security practice.
 Mr. Zetoony has helped hundreds of clients respond to data security incidents, and, where necessary has defended inquiries concerning the data security practices of corporations.
 He is the author of leading handbooks on data security including Data Privacy and Security: A Practical Guide for In-House Counsel and the Better Business Bureau's Data Security Made Simpler.
-He represents clients across the food service industry including companies that focus on c fast food, casual dining, fine dining, concessions, and catering.
+He represents clients from a variety of industries ranging from national department stores to international outsourcers.